zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 You can build this service using instructions in the source code of that example (https://github.com/swagger-api/swagger-samples/blob/master/java/java-spring-boot/README.md) or you can use another existing service.

-The sample service has its base URL.
-If you start this service on your computer then the _service base URL_ is http://localhost:8080.
-If a service deployed to an application server, the base URL of the service (application) can be `http://application-server-hostname:port/application-name.`
+The sample service has a base URL.
+If you start this service on your computer, the _service base URL_ is: http://localhost:8080.
+If the service is deployed to an application server, a suitable base URL of the service (application) is: `http://application-server-hostname:port/application-name.`

-This service provides one API that has the base path `/v2` which is represented in the base URL of the API as http://localhost:8080/v2.
+This service provides one API that has the base path `/v2`, which is represented in the base URL of the API as http://localhost:8080/v2.

 This API provides only one endpoint: